wp-plugins/page-expiration-robot/readme.txt

 2) Fixed Scheduling for All Visitors: You can specify when a page will stop being available for all visitors and where to send people who try to access it after that date and time.
 For example, you can send visitors who arrive at the page prior to the launch to a page showing a countdown to the launch.
 Once the launch has ended, visitors can be sent to a page with a waiting list form or different offer.

 == Changelog ==

+= 3.0.0 - 14/10/2014 (MAJOR UPDATE) =

+* Tweak - Completely new user-interface
+* Feature - You can add a LIVE countdown timer to your WP posts/pages.
+Fully flexible, resizable and mobile-friendly & responsive.
+* Feature - Resize countdown timer
+* Feature - Set alignment position
+* Feature - Hide countdown labels
+* Feature - Rename countdown labels
+* Feature - A selection of 400+ timezones
+* Feature - Show special message upon expiration.
+* Fix - 100+ hours of bug testing and fixes spent.

+= 1.2.7 =
+The Shortcode popup alignment is fixed

+= 1.2.7 =
+Changed the CORE options for Default and user provided image

+= 1.2.7 =
+Fixed the URL text toggle options

+= 1.2.7 =
+Fixed the Banner Related Problems

+= 1.2.7 =
+Fixed the Error Banner showing and Update issue

+= 1.2.7 =
+Fixed the splash image replace section

+= 1.2.7 =
+Fixed the Overlay option of the Number of Actions Addon

+= 1.2.7 =
+Fixed the Position if selected Header or Footer

+= 1.2.7 =
+Fixed the Add on install sections

+= 1.2.7 =
+Fixed the Save as Draft Functionality

+= 1.2.7 =
+Fixed the Save as Draft Functionality

+= 1.2.7 =
+Fixed the Style for Save as Draft

+= 1.2.7 =
+Fixed the Individual Addon Choose File options

+= 1.2.7 =
+Fixed the Folder permission of the Addons folder

+= 1.2.7 =
+Fixed the CSS for the Counter Preview

+= 1.2.7 =
+Added the tooltip to the Action buttons in Campaign

+= 1.2.7 =
+Updated Main CSS to align the checkboxes

+= 1.2.7 =
+Updated The Pointer with new Form code

+= 1.2.7 =
+Addons Directory issue is solved

+= 1.2.7 =
+Compatible with new Add ons

 = 1.2.5 =
 Compatibility with Wordpress 3.5.1